ngshiheng/six-percent/README.md

 ### Run with executable (Windows only):

-Refer to Installation (Windows) option 2 if the `SixPercent.exe` is not generated yet
+Generate `SixPercent.exe` by following the steps [above](#Run-this-project-with-`exe`-file)

 1. Run `SixPercent.exe` directly -> click 'Login as new user' -> Fill in your credentials -> click 'Start'

-2. Proceed to make your own payment if purchasing attempt is successful.
+2. Proceed to make your own payment (currently only supports Maybank) if purchasing attempt is successful.
 Always remember to logout and restart the bot manually (exit and run again).

 3. Kill the program and re-run it after payment is made